AEUS Research Grant

 PURPOSE OF THE AWARD

-The mission of the grant is to provide support for research proposals that evaluate the impact of point-of-care ultrasound on clinical practice or characterize point-of-care ultrasound learning curves.
+The SAEMF/AEUS Research Grant awards $10,000 over a one-year period starting July 1 to support a research proposal that evaluates the impact of point-of-care ultrasound on clinical practice or characterize point-of-care ultrasound learning curves.
 The purpose of this research grant is to fill knowledge gaps in the impact of point-of-care ultrasound on patient outcomes and the amount of training needed to achieve competence in performing point-of-care ultrasound.
 The research proposals can be:

 - Ultrasound application-specific (e.g. assessing the impact of an ultrasound application with respect to diagnosis and management)